“Exit fest, yeah?”

 Our host, Dragan was really cool and so was his family.
 His family didn’t know any English so we got to learn some Serbian (which is the same thing as Croatian and Bosnian).
 It kind of felt like Peace Corps training all over again because we got fed and we were forced to start to learning the language.
 Serbian is a lot like Russian and it uses a bunch of Romanian words so it was easy to pick up, at least in the beginning.
 Now we can order coffee and say hi!

 We stayed with Dragan for about 5 days and then headed west to Croatia.
 We had some discussions with Dragan and his friends about their relation with the Croatians.
 They both said that they didn’t have any problems with anyone personally but there were a lot of small-minded people who liked to perpetuate age-old ethnic issues.
 Speaking of ethnicity, there is no difference between ethnicity or language in regard to Serbians and Croatians.
 The only difference is that after the schism of the Christian church, the Serbs chose to be Orthodox and the Croats chose to be Catholic.
-This division has been used politically to maintain conflict between the two groups.
-Both the Serbs and Croats have a very rich history which unfortunately is sometimes overshadowed by their many conflicts.

 In any case, we had been told that if you go to certain parts of Croatia you may see a lot of anti-Serbian activities.
 Dragan’s family lived in Croatia and in fact Dragan was born in Croatia but they had to leave during the wars because it was not safe to live there anymore.
 In fact, the Croats in the village they lived in burned Dragan’s family’s house down to prevent them from returning.